lacour-vincent/wifi-car-esp8266/README.md

 ## Synopsis

 There are a lot of RC car projects using a smartphone to control the car.
-Most use the bluetooth protocol.
+Most of them use the bluetooth protocol.
 Thanks to the ESP8266 chip, reliable and cheap, it is now possible to build a RC car for about $30.
 The steps are:
 * build the wifi car
 * develop the HTTP server with motor control